Retro reversing logo

 The Wii’s use of the PowerPC architecture allowed it to be backward compatible with its predecessor, the Nintendo GameCube, which also used a PowerPC-based processor.
 This feature was a valuable selling point for Nintendo, as it meant players could enjoy a library of both new and older games on a single console.

-PlayStation 3 (PS3) - Cell Broadband Engine
+The PlayStation 3 (PS3) - The Cell Broadband Engine

 The PlayStation 3 was powered by the Cell Broadband Engine, a multicore processor based on the PowerPC architecture.
 This unique architecture featured one Power Processing Element (PPE) and eight Synergistic Processing Elements (SPEs).
 This design offered exceptional computational power, allowing the PS3 to handle complex calculations and graphics rendering for high-quality gaming experiences.